What Goes on in Their Head?

 Talking points: she always wants to know how we are doing ("you ok?"), she asks what is for dinner while breakfast is digesting, and she gossips incessantly about boys and friends (especially boys) when school is in session.

 Proud moments: especially since she has adopted her quest for independence as her mantra, she is very proud to share when she cleans the kitchen, reads a book, cooks her own breakfast, rides her bike to the park, or walks to and from work.
 The first time she walked to work by herself, I waited at the halfway point for her return.
-When she crossed the street by herself and saw me, she ran up to me with a smile from ear-to-ear and gave me a big hug!
+When she crossed the street by herself and saw me, she ran up to me with a smile from ear to ear and gave me a big hug!
 Those are the magic moments that last forever.

 Gwendolyn is subtly expressive.
-When she writes, her prose usually turns into lists about items on her independent plan (like cleaning or cooking).
+When she writes, her prose usually turns into lists of items on her independent plan (like cleaning or cooking).
 When she cuts out pictures from a magazine, it's often photos of furniture or accessories for her independent dream house.
 And when we plan a family vacation (pre-COVID), she talks about each of the extended family members we will see along the way.

 Much of this discussion seems to be repetitive and superficial and so, as the years roll by, I tend to pay less attention or even joke that we need to put a penny on her head (ok, that's for the older readers who may recall placing a penny on top of the record player needle to keep it from skipping and repeating).